Through the Bukidnon Highlands: rainforests, lost tribes and cool weather

 I came across waterfalls with cool mists surrounding them.
 The heavy humidity seemed to have vanished.
 The air is cleaner here than anywhere else.
 It’s a relief to my system.

 Tall trees grow high into the sky and giant tufts of bamboo sprout out in random patches.
-If a Manobo tribesman was to be seen racing through the forest, spear in hand, it would not look out of place in the slightest.
+If a Manobo tribesman was to be seen racing through the forest, spear in hand, it would not look out-of-place in the slightest.

-Another little known fact about Bukindnon is that there are a staggering amount of forigners living in the region.
+Another little known fact about Bukindnon is that there are a staggering amount of foreigners living in the region.
 And no, these aren’t your typical South East Asian expats.
 Nor even typical expat in The Philippines.
 There’s no overweight North European or American male perched in a bar with a younger girl squashed up against him.

 These expats live in the surrounding hills with small families.
 They’re retired.
 Many have physical disabilities.
 Many are looking for a simple life.
 In the cool mountain highlands of Bukidnon, they have found their place to live off the grid.